jacksund/simmate/docs/getting_started/custom_workflows/creating_your_workflow.md

 ```

 !!! tip
-    You can also run workflows from a YAML file too.
-Check out the [full-guides](/simmate/full_guides/workflows/creating_new_workflows/#running-our-custom-workflow) to learn more.
+    Workflows can also be executed from a YAML file.
+Refer to the [full-guides](/simmate/full_guides/workflows/creating_new_workflows/#running-our-custom-workflow) for more information.

 ----------------------------------------------------------------------